 Employment-related Skills: Effective communication, oral and in writing, using a range of media which are widely used in business such as the preparation and presentation of business reports Numeracy and quantitative skills including data analysis, interpretation and extrapolation.
-The use of models of business problems and phenomena. listening, negotiating, persuasion and presentation.
+The use of models of business problems and phenomena.
+Interpersonal skills of effective and presentation.
 Ability to conduct research into business and management issues, either individually or as part of a team for projects / presentations.
-(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Individual self-directed learning ILO1, ILO2, Research projects HIGH3101 HIGH3027 including the use of tools to manipulate and work with data.
-To write business reports and present business information.
-Seminars Workshops Group exercises Problem-based A3, A4, A5.
-ILO4, ILO5 Presentations Group work Case studies Project work HIGH3104 HIGH3030 HIGH3105 To write business reports and Group exercises
+(GBM3.9) By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Individual self-directed learning ILO1, ILO2, Research projects HIGH3101 HIGH3027